 Open programs

-The NNSIDI supports the creation of new and innovative seed production enterprises throughout the Pilbara, Goldfields Esperance, and the Kimberley regions.
+The NNSIDI supports the creation of new and innovative native seed production enterprises throughout the Pilbara, Goldfields Esperance, and the Kimberley regions.
 Funded by $4.4 million, the initiative establishes Seed Production Area (SPA) trial sites that serve as models for future SPAs, providing training and building long-term business capacity.
-The program prioritizes Aboriginal-operated SPAs established on country and aims to create sustainable jobs while meeting mining companies' native seed requirements for post-closure revegetation.
+The program prioritizes Aboriginal-operated SPAs established on country and aims to create sustainable jobs while meeting mining companies' post-closure revegetation obligations.

 Grant information is sourced from official government websites and updated regularly.
 Always verify current eligibility and deadlines before applying.